 Yes, there is a card operated launderette on campus primarily used by students in University managed accommodation.
 There are also a number of launderettes and dry cleaners in the local area.

-Privately managed University accommodation options all have on-site laundrette facilities.
+The privately managed University accommodation options has on-site laundrette facilities.